Arizona's Big-City Destination

 Of course, from late spring to late summer when daytime temps spike past the century mark for weeks on end, the only hiking you'll be doing is from Nordstrom to Neiman Marcus at the Scottsdale Fashion Square mall.
 Located about 10 miles northeast of downtown, Scottsdale—with its golf resorts, upscale eateries, hip nightlife and art galleries galore—is the state capital's tourist hot spot.

-Downtown Phoenix, spruced up in recent decades, is where you can see the Arizona Diamondbacks in their retractable-roofed stadium, listen to a Brahms concerto at Symphony Hall or watch a Phoenix Suns game at Talking Stick Resort Arena.
+Downtown Phoenix, which has been spruced up over the past few decades, is where you can see the Arizona Diamondbacks turn double plays in their retractable-roofed stadium, listen to a Brahms concerto at Symphony Hall or watch a Phoenix Suns point guard hit an outside jump shot at Talking Stick Resort Arena.

-The downtown core is loaded with restaurants and lively bars, especially in the streets surrounding sports venues.
+The downtown core is loaded with restaurants, lively bars and fun places to go, especially in the streets surrounding sports venues.
 But unless you get a charge out of staring up at modern glass-and-steel towers inhabited by banks, this isn't exactly the stuff of walking tour brochures.
 A few exceptions include the 1929 Art Deco-style Luhrs Tower (at the corner of First Avenue and Jefferson Street) and Heritage Square, where the city's original Victorian brick buildings house small museums and a pair of popular restaurants.

 Greater Phoenix, often maligned for its housing tracts full of stucco schlock, boasts many architectural jewels.
-Frank Lloyd Wright chose Scottsdale for the site of his gorgeous Taliesin West retreat.
-Wright also influenced the Mayan textile block design of the Arizona Biltmore, A Waldorf Astoria Resort.
+Frank Lloyd Wright chose Scottsdale for the site of his gorgeous Taliesin West winter retreat, which started out as a rustic camp in the desert but over the remaining years of Wright’s life evolved into a renowned and exclusive architecture school.
+And as a consulting architect working with a former student, Wright also influenced the Mayan textile block design of the beautiful Arizona Biltmore, A Waldorf Astoria Resort, which opened its doors in 1929.

-In the older neighborhoods surrounding the downtown core you'll drive down sunbaked boulevards lined with ranch-style homes and aging strip malls.
+In the older neighborhoods surrounding the downtown core you'll take a trip down sunbaked boulevards lined with ranch-style homes and aging strip malls.
 In these areas you'll find several outstanding Mexican eateries and a handful of small joints dishing up cheap and tasty Native American food.

 The Ancestral Desert People were the first to settle in the Valley of the Sun (as the Phoenix area is known).
 They built a network of irrigation canals, farmed the beautiful wasteland and created a great city.
 But around the mid-1400s, they mysteriously vanished.
 The 1860s saw a new frontier town begin to take shape atop the old site.
 This rebirth, like the mythical Phoenix rising from the ashes, is what gives the city its name.

 Now crisscrossed by a network of wide L.A.-style freeways, the greater metro area is home to some 4.3 million residents, making it the largest city in the desert Southwest.
-One reason behind the explosive growth is that the weather isn't always comparable to an oven set on broil.
+One reason behind the explosive growth of the past 20 years is that the weather isn't always comparable to an oven set on broil.
 In the often warm, mild months of late fall, winter and early spring, Phoenix residents are wearing shorts and reserving tee times.

 By CarMajor highways make Phoenix readily accessible from all directions.
 The main route from Flagstaff and other points north is I-17, while the main route from the south and southeast is I-10.
 US 60, coming from the east, joins I-10 just north of Baseline Road.